Logo

 On 5 December 2022, Paschal Donohoe was re-elected as President of the Eurogroup, beginning his second term on 13 January 2023.

-Paschal Donohoe regularly writes book reviews for The Irish Times, as well as for other publications.
+Paschal Donohoe regularly writes book reviews for The Irish Times and other publications.